sinumariam/Airline_Review_Analysis/README.md

 # Airline_Review_Analysis
-This Repository contains web scrapping techniques to get reviews of an airline service using , Data Analysis , and building predictive models to find the customer buying behaviour
+This Repository contains web scrapping techniques to get reviews of an airline service using , Data Analysis , and building predictive models to find the customer buying behaviour.
+This project is done as a part of British Airways Data Science Simulation programme on Forage platform.
 ## British Airways Forage Task
 ### Author: SINU S MARIAM
 #### Problem Statement: